Hit the slopes in The Maine Highlands!

 Big Squaw offers rentals and lessons for skiers and snowboarders.
 There is also a racing center at the base of the mountain for visiting ski teams.

-Tickets range from $15-$25, depending on your age and amount of time you want to hit the slopes.
+Tickets range from $20-$30, depending on your age and amount of time you want to hit the slopes.
 Big Squaw also has snow-making capabilities so you can be sure to ride all winter long.
+They also offer miles of X-country ski trails.